-- the content of the curriculum to encourage self esteem and self motivation - the school ethos which promotes a positive, supportive, and secure environment and gives pupils a sense of being valued - the school's behaviour policy which is aimed at supporting vulnerable pupils in school - ensuring all staff being aware of their responsibility to provide a consistent approach, which focuses on the behaviour of the offence committed by the child/young person, but does not damage the pupil's sense of self worth - endeavouring to ensure that the pupil fully understands the consequences of unacceptable behaviour in such a way that preserves self-esteem and encourages future positive relationships with peers - liaison with other agencies as appropriate which support the pupil. - a commitment to develop productive and supportive relationships with parents whenever it is in a pupil's best interest to do so - recognition that children/young people living in a home environment where there is risk, e.g. domestic abuse, drug or alcohol abuse, other health or wellbeing concerns, are vulnerable and in need of support and protection
+- the content of the curriculum to encourage self esteem and self motivation - the school ethos which promotes a positive, supportive, and secure environment and gives pupils a sense of being valued - our school core values displayed throughout school and modelled by staff - the school's behaviour policy which is aimed at supporting vulnerable pupils in school, including those with mental health difficulties - ensuring all staff being aware of their responsibility to provide a consistent approach, which focuses on the behaviour of the offence committed by the child/young person, but does not damage the pupil's sense of self worth - endeavouring to ensure that the pupil fully understands the consequences of unacceptable behaviour in such a way that preserves self-esteem and encourages future positive relationships with peers

-- vigilantly monitoring children/young people's welfare, keeping records (separate to child/young person's school record and in accordance with the schools record management practices) and notifying relevant services as soon as there is a recurrence of a concern - ensuring that when a pupil subject to a child protection plan leaves, information will be transferred to the new school immediately - in accordance with the current KCSE - this will be transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt will be obtained
+- liaison with other agencies as appropriate which support the pupil including child and adolescence mental health services where appropriate - a commitment to develop productive and supportive relationships with parents whenever it is in a pupil's best interest to do so - recognition that children/young people living in a home environment where there is risk, e.g. domestic abuse, drug or alcohol abuse, other health or wellbeing concerns, are vulnerable and in need of support and protection - fully support children as victims of abuse where they have been forced and/or coerced into behaviours that have resulted in harmful, risky and exploitative situations such as criminal or sexual exploitation, radicalisation, forced labour etc. - vigilantly monitoring children/young people's welfare, keeping records (separate to child/young person's school record and in accordance with the schools record management practices) and notifying relevant services as soon as there is a recurrence of a concern - ensuring that when a pupil subject to a child protection plan leaves, information will be transferred to the new school immediately - in accordance with the current KCSE - this will be transferred separately from the main pupil file, ensuring secure transit and confirmation of receipt will be obtained